Strawberry Polish Club

 Over (2NT)

-We have a special unusual vs. unusual structure over 1NT-(2NT) because we have not yet shown a suit.
+We have a special Unusual vs Unusual structure over 1NT-(2NT) because we have not yet shown a suit.

 Ekren 2

-Ekren is originally at 2 .
+Ekren is an artificial preempt showing 4+ cards in each major.
+It is originally at 2 .
 We move it to 2 to fill in the removed Precision and leave space for Multi.

 Multi 2